 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 It’s no secret that brands face stiff competition nowadays, and it may be tempting to tout how many followers your company has on social media—but that doesn’t necessarily help your business.
 In this video, we’ll talk about which KPI is most likely to be a vanity metric, and which KPIs you should be measuring instead.

 What is a KPI, anyway?

-Example #1: Social media followers
+Vanity Metric Example #1: Social media followers

-So instead of using this KPI vanity metric to measure success, track how many people are clicking, commenting on and sharing your content—that’s where the real value lies.
+So instead of using social media followers to measure success, track how many people are clicking, commenting on and sharing your content—that’s where the real value lies.

-Example #3: Newsletter subscribers
+Vanity Metric Example #3: Newsletter subscribers

 Thanks for joining me SaaS marketers.
 Until next time!